Eventual-Inc/Daft/docs/source/learn/user_guides/read-write.rst

 From File Paths
 ^^^^^^^^^^^^^^^

-However, if instead you are reading a set of files that are not container file formats, you can use the ``daft.from_glob_path`` method which will read a DataFrame of globbed filepaths.
+However, if instead you are reading a set of files that are not container file formats, you can use the :func:`daft.from_glob_path` method which will read a DataFrame of globbed filepaths.

 .. code:: python